 - The best varieties to use are those that are firm.
 A few suggestions: Delicious, Granny Smith, Cortland and Rome Beauty.

-- Serve warm with ice cream or whipped cream for a nice Fall treat.
+- Serve warm with ice cream, yogurt or whipped cream for a nice Fall treat.
 Can also be refrigerated for about 3 days (then warmed in the microwave).